Current Programming

 Artist Membership Program

 Curious about becoming an artist member?
 Excited to get involved at 825?
-Come to our Artist Membership meeting at 825 Arts from 5-9pm on February 25th.
+Come to our Artist Membership meetings at 825 Arts from 6-8pm on the fourth Tuesday of every month.

 Email nehemiah@825arts.org for more information